Kheil-Z/VisioMelSolution/README.md

     - `pip install -r requirements.txt `

 # Hardware
-The solutuon was run on TODO,
+The solution was run on on a desktop machine (AMD EPYC 7502P 32-Core Processor, 64 GB RAM) with 4 NVIDIA GeForce 2080 Ti.

-Training time: <...>
+Training time: ~ 30 minutes

-Inference time: <...>
+Inference time: ~ 5 minutes

 Machine specs you used for inference/training, and rough estimates of how long each step took.